William Allan Neilson Library

 The Sophia Smith Collection, one of the two principal repositories for primary sources in U.S. women's history, was founded in 1942 by the Friends of the Libraries.

 These collections were administratively separate from the College Library until 1984, when they became library departments.
 From the 1960's, they occupied space in Neilson Library, and in 1982 moved to the renovated and now-adjoining Alumnae Gymnasium.
-In summer 2017 the Sophia Smith Collection and College Archives, together with the Mortimer Rare Book Room, were temporarily relocated to the Young Library in order to make way for the construction of the New Neilson Library (2017-2020).
+In summer 2017 the Sophia Smith Collection and College Archives, together with the Mortimer Rare Book Room, were temporarily relocated to the Young Library in order to make way for the construction of the New Neilson Library (2017-2021).
+Both the College Archives and Sophia Smith Collection moved to their permanent home in Neilson Library in 2021.

-The Nonprint Resources Center (NPRC) was opened in 1984 in the lower level of the Alumnae Gym and its first Director appointed in 1987.
+In 1984, the Nonprint Resources Center (NPRC) was opened in the lower level of the Alumnae Gymnasium and its first Director was appointed in 1987.
 In 1991, the former Electronics Department of the College was incorporated into the NPRC.
-In 1999 the Center split from the Libraries and became an administrative unit of Information Technology Services called Media Services.
+In 1999, the NPRC split from the Libraries and became an administrative unit of Information Technology Services called Media Services.
 At that time, the collection of videotapes, films and other media materials became a unit of the Public Services Division of the Libraries.
 In 2001, the nonprint materials were moved to the circulation department of Neilson Library.
-In 2005 the Center was renamed the Center for Media Production (CMP) under the auspices of Educational Technology Services, a unit of Information Technology Services.
-In 2017 the Center for Media Production relocated to the Henshaw Complex to make way for the construction of the New Neilson Library (2017-2020).
+In 2005, the Center was renamed the Center for Media Production (CMP) under the auspices of Educational Technology Services, a unit of Information Technology Services.
+In 2017, the Center for Media Production relocated to the Henshaw Complex to make way for the construction of the New Neilson Library (2017-2021).